Beware When Choosing a Hospital Plan

 It’s not because the providers of insurance-based (rather than medical scheme-based) hospital plans are dishonest.

-It is simply because a hospital plan offered by an insurance company is a very different thing from one provided by a medical aid scheme.
+That’s because a hospital plan from an insurance company is different from one from a medical aid scheme.

 This is because medical schemes are obliged by law, in the form of the Medical Schemes Act, to pay for the treatment of 26 chronic conditions and a long list of other conditions.

-Insurance companies are not bound by these conditions.
-They can structure their health insurance any way they like as long as they abide by the rules of the Financial Services Board.
+Insurance companies do not have such limitations.
+They can structure their health insurance any way they like.
+That is, as long as they abide by the rules of the Financial Services Board.

 This means that you might assume that you are getting more cover than you are from an insurance company.